+SECRETARY.
 Belov'd! dearest! ah, thou speakest lightly,

-Thus wall'd and separated from the world,

-In cloister-wise, of riches of the earth!
+Thus wall'd and separated from the world, In cloister-wise, of riches of the earth!
 Turn hence thine eyes!
-A treasure such as this

-Is valu'd there more truly at its worth.

-The father grudges it his son, the son

-Reckons his father's years, and deadly discord

-Parts brothers, through this right intangible.

-And e'en the priest forgets his sacred goal

-And strives for riches.
-Is it then surprising

-That, when the Prince has always call'd himself
+A treasure such as this Is valu'd there more truly at its worth.
+The father grudges it his son, the son Reckons his father's years, and deadly discord Parts brothers, through this right intangible.
+And e'en the priest forgets his sacred goal And strives for riches.
+Is it then surprising That, when the Prince has always call'd himself

-The only child, he should decline to welcome

-This sister who with insolent intrusion

-Diminishes his fair inheritance?
+The only child, he should decline to welcome This sister who with insolent intrusion Diminishes his fair inheritance?

+What if in his place, would'et they do thuself?

 What, if in his place, would'st thou do thyself?

-Already is he not a wealthy Prince?
+GOVERNESS.
+Already is he not a wealthy

+Prince?
-And at his father's death will he not be

-Superfluously rich?
-If he should spend

-A part of his possessions would he waste them

-In winning by them such a lovely sister?
+And at his father's death will he not be Superfluously rich?
+If he should spend A part of his possessions would he waste them In winning by them such a lovely sister?

+SECRETARY.
 To act with arbitrary will delights